×

 Loan structures and interest rates

-Interest rates, egfixed, floating or a combination of the two.
+Interest rates (for example, fixed, floating or a combination of the two).

-Mortgage structures, eg standard loans, revolving credit and offset loans.
+Mortgage structures (for example, standard loans, revolving credit and offset loans).

 Before you make these decisions, think about: